roocs/roocs-utils/docs/configuration.rst

     [dachar:checks]
     # checks to run when analysing a sample of datasets
-    # commone checks are run on all samples
+    # common checks are run on all samples
     common = coord_checks.RankCheck coord_checks.MissingCoordCheck
     # it is possible to specify checks that will be run on datasets from specific projects
     cmip5 =